 The children here seem like typical kids.
 Some are shy, some are rambunctious, but each has faced incredible hardship in their short lives.
-Jackson is one of the poorest parts of the state.
+Jackson is one of the poorest cities in the state.
 Several have lost one or both parents to the rampant drug epidemic in the region and live with a single parent, grandparents or other caretakers.

-Genevieve Swango, the family resource director and our volunteer coordinator, is in charge here.
-She introduces us to a shy, smiling Allison (not her real name).
+Genevieve, the family resource director and our volunteer coordinator, is in charge here.
+She introduces us to a shy, smiling Allison.*

-Swango remarked on the relationship between Allison and her sponsor, Carol Gaunce, who lives 500 miles away, back home in Richmond, Va.
+Genevieve remarked on the relationship between Allison and her sponsor, Carol Gaunce, who lives 500 miles away, back home in Richmond, Virginia.

 The Fourth Child

-Gaunce was retired with three adult sons when she decided to add a fourth child to the family– in a way; she became Allison’s
+Gaunce was retired with three adult sons when she decided to become Allison’s sponsor.
+In a way, she added a fourth child to the family.

 In addition to the food, clothes and school supplies she needs, Gaunce regularly sends gifts and letters to keep in touch.